Zezola/gym-memberships-api/README.md

 # gym-memberships-api

-Perform CRUD operations in a mongodb database simulating a mermberships control system for a gym.
+Perform CRUD operations in database simulating a membership system for a gym

 To run the project, you can: <br/>
 1 - clone this repository<br/>